nicesick/TIL_In_Academy/README.md

         - FLAG_ACTIVITY_SINGLE_TOP
         - FLAG_ACTIVITY_CLEAR_TOP
       - startAcvitity
-    - Binder : How to connect the service with activity
+    - Binder : How to connect the service in activity
       - ServiceConnection
       - IBinder
       - bindService